microsoft/net-offloads/quic-encryption-offload.md

 ### Changes to URO

-When QEO is combined with URO (UDP RSC Offload), the requirements for coalescing are ammended to include:
+When QEO is combined with URO (UDP RSC Offload), the requirements for coalescing are amended to include:

 - The QUIC connection IDs must match
 - The QUIC decryption status must match